bcgov/AzureFilesPoC/Resources/TerraformResourcesForAzurePoC.md

   address_prefixes     = ["10.100.0.0/27"] # Must be /27 or larger
 }

+# Note: Azure Firewall subnet can use standard azurerm_subnet as it's exempt from NSG requirement
 resource "azurerm_subnet" "subnet_firewall" {
   name                 = "AzureFirewallSubnet" # This name is reserved for Azure Firewall resource_group_name  = azurerm_resource_group.rg_poc.name